 According to the MN State Patrol, a juvenile female claimed to be driving the vehicle, and the deputy on the scene reportedly noticed an odor of alcohol on her.
 But she refused to provide a preliminary breath test.
 A few days later, the complaint alleges, she told investigators she lied to deputies and stated her ‘boyfriend’ had been at the wheel.
 She said he told her she needed to tell authorities she was driving after he saw the teenager had died in the rollover.

 And the complaint states he told another individual in a text message that “I killed someone on accident.
 With my wrap sheet there gonna charge me with manslaughter.
 I’m gone forever accident or not.”

 Driving while under the influence of drugs or alcohol puts yourself, your passengers, and other drivers on the road in extreme danger of a tragic crash like this.
 Our Minnesota car accident lawyers have represented many people injured in an accident because a driver was on drugs, as well as the family of people killed because another driver was under the influence of drugs.
-This is a life changing event for all involved.
 If you or a family member are injured in a MN car accident because of a driver on drugs please call us and speak with an attorney for a free consultation.
 We will explain your rights, protect your interests, and make sure you get the compensation you are entitled to.